calvinlinz/world-builder/README.md

 | BOSS | HARD   | MEDIUM | EASY |

 ##### Second to Seventh Digit
 These six digits represent the six primary attributes, often referred to as "stats" or "ability scores," that define a monster's basic capabilities and characteristics.
 In order, they are: Strength (STR), Dexterity (DEX), Constitution (CON), Intelligence (INT), Wisdom (WIS), and Charisma (CHA).
-These values are likely to be higher, the greater the rank of the monster.
+These values are likely to be higher the greater the rank of the monster.
 The digits can the values 0-9, which represent:

 | 0  | 1   | 2   | 3   | 4   | 5   | 6   | 7   | 8   | 9   |
 | -- | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | 100% | 10% | 20% | 30% | 40% | 50% | 60% | 70% | 80% | 90% |

+#### 2.5.4 Monster Descriptions
+Similar to the monster names, the monster descriptions are also randomly generated.
+They follow a simple template which has been written to accommodate all the monsters.
+Inside the template contain missing passages/words which can be substituted according to the monsters rank, stats, etc. Each missing passage/word can take up to five options, which provides some randomness without needing to write several descriptions.

 <a name="back-end-deploy"></a>
 ### 2.6 Deploy